BobleChinois/Bitcoin-definition/Brouillons/Gay_Science.md

 Proponents have sometimes made a similar error when they tried to figure out how bitcoins' value is rooted in the physical world, to energy consumed by mining for example.
 Trying to reduce Bitcoin digital scarcity to physical scarcity is another way to miss the point that bitcoins are valuable _precisely_ because they are made of data that is _absolutely meaningless_ outside of its own world.

 It should be clear by now that Bitcoin is not a company or a normal software project.
 While the technology still evolves and requires some degree of organisation and decision making, it has a life on its own and is valuable only as it is largely out of reach of politics.
-As far as I'm concerned, the most useful analogy I could think of would be to consider Bitcoin as a newly discovered way to transform a natural resource, data, into something valuable for us humans, pretty much like it takes the invention of the internal combustion engine to turn some worthless mineral oil into a strategic resource like petrol.
+As far as I'm concerned, the most useful analogy I could think of would be to consider Bitcoin as a newly discovered way to transform data _itself_ into something valuable for us humans, pretty much like it takes the invention of the internal combustion engine to turn some worthless mineral oil into a strategic resource like petrol.

 ### Revolution, or refoundation?